 Tests to determine the need for chemotherapy

 If you have a small, early-stage invasive ductal carcinoma that did not spread to the lymph nodes and you will be taking hormonal therapy (see below), you may wonder whether chemotherapy is truly necessary as well.
 You and your doctor can discuss whether or not chemotherapy is right for your situation.
-You also may be eligible for one of three tests, called Oncotype DX, MammaPrint, or Mammostrat, which are being used to predict how likely the cancer is to recur (come back).
-The tests, called genomic assays, look at certain genes in the tumor to assess the risk of recurrence.
-A “high-risk” result is typically seen as a good reason to go ahead and proceed with chemotherapy.
+You also may be eligible for a genomic test, which is used to predict how likely the cancer is to recur (come back).
+Genomic tests look at certain genes in the tumor to assess the risk of recurrence.
+Visit the Breast Cancer Tests page for more information about each test.

-Doctors do not automatically order one of these tests for every person with breast cancer.
-Instead, they typically reserve these tests for patients who (1) have early-stage breast cancer that has not traveled to the lymph nodes, or to just a few; or (2) in the case of Oncotype DX have DCIS.
+Doctors do not automatically order genomic testing for every breast cancer.
+Instead, they typically reserve these tests for people who have early-stage breast cancer that has not traveled to the lymph nodes, or to just a few; or have DCIS.
 If you fit these criteria, you and your doctor can determine whether genomic testing is right for you.

 If the cancer tested positive for hormone receptors, your doctor likely will recommend some form of hormonal therapy.
 In some cases of advanced invasive ductal carcinoma, hormonal therapy can be given before surgery to help shrink the tumors.
 Usually, though, hormonal therapy starts after other treatments such as chemotherapy or radiation therapy, unless these treatments aren’t needed.